lebonez/protein-entrance-volume/README.md

 can get pretty unorthodox in their locations and cause the half spheres to intersect.

 ### Installation
-Should work with most version 3 Pythons.
-Recommend Python 3.9 as of 12/17/2021 (Numba not working with higher versions).
+Should work with al python version 3.6 and above.
+Recommend Python 3.9 as of 12/17/2021 (Numba does not work with higher versions).

 Download or clone the repo: